Archive for the 'Peru' Category

 During the morning, we follow the course of the Urubamba River, stopping to allow locals with their llamas to pass, to learn about the use of native plants, and to see our first set of ruins.

-Lunch comes late, at after 2:30, and it’s a lot more food than we are expecting, a lot more food than I usually like to eat when I hike.
+Lunch comes late, at around 2:30, and it’s a lot more food than we are expecting, a lot more food than I usually like to eat when I hike.
 Two more hours of uphill walking leads us to our first camp, in the rural setting of Wayllabamba.
 After another multi-course meal, we all fall into our tents, exhausted after a long day of walking and so very thankful for the porters who have everything so perfectly set up when we arrive.
 They are absolutely incredible, carrying giant packs and practically running the trail as we pant along at a snail’s pace.
 I’m in awe.

 Day 2

 The crow of a rooster wakes us before our official 5:30 a.m. wake-up time.
 Another 12 km day awaits us, but this one promises to be much more difficult as it involves going up, up, up, up, up, and up.
 For five hours, we haul ourselves up to the aptly-named Dead Woman’s Pass.
-We break it into three sections, the first a short one that involves only one hour of hiking before a short stop where the group, all moving at different paces, regroups.
+We break it into three sections; the first section is a short one that involves only one hour of hiking before a short stop where the group, all moving at different paces, regroups.

-The next stretch is two hours, and involves climbing step after step after step.
+The next stretch is two hours and involves climbing step after step after step.
 Luckily, the climb is through beautiful cloud forest, the waterfalls and flowers and hummingbirds inspiring us to continue putting one foot in front of another.

 A mini-lunch of sandwiches, popcorn, and tea awaits us at the next break, as does the first real rain of our trip.
 With two hours of climbing in front of us, we can’t wait it out, so we set out in the rain, which fortunately doesn’t last more than an hour.
-We’ve now passed beyond the tree line and must clamber up a dirt path, the scrub bushes on the side of the path serving as mini-goals—just 10 more yards and then I can catch your breath.
+We’ve now passed beyond the tree line and must clamber up a dirt path, the scrub bushes on the side of the path serving as mini-goals—just 10 more yards and then I can catch my breath.

 The final ascent to the 4,200 meter pass, the highest elevation on the trail, involves a steep staircase.